nico-dandrea/devlights-laravel-react/README.md

 The project is meant to be run with [Docker Compose](https://docs.docker.com/compose/) or [Laravel Sail](https://laravel.com/docs/10.x/sail)
 To run the project follow these steps
-- Have Docker installed, this project was tested using Docker version 23.0.1, build a5ee5b1
+- Have Docker installed
-- Have Docker Compose installed, this project was tested using Docker Compose version v2.16.0
+- Have Docker Compose installed
 - Run the containers using `docker compose up` or `./vendor/bin/sail up`
 - Run the containers using the command `./vendor/bin/sail up` as sail being a composer dependency, you will need to have php and composer installed
 - Run in a separate terminal the command `sail composer install && sail npm install`
 - Run the migrations and seed the database `sail artisan migrate --seed`
 - Run the web server by using the command `sail npm run dev` Thank you for checking my app!

+I tested this project having the following versions:
+- Docker version 23.0.1, build a5ee5b1
+- Docker Compose version v2.16.0
+- Linux Mint 21.1 Vera

 ## About Laravel